mixpanel/docs/pages/docs/tracking/integrations/bigquery.md

 # BigQuery

-> ❗Note: This connector is currently in a closed beta.
-If you’d like access, please sign up via [this form](https://forms.gle/PctmA2fZvwdpCRGY6).

 This document will walk you through step-by-step instructions to get your BigQuery connector up and running.

 ## Connect to your Warehouse